MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/Invoke-Command.md

 ## NOTES

-On Windows Vista, and later versions of the Windows operating system, to use the **ComputerName** parameter of `Invoke-Command` to run a command on the local computer, you must open PowerShell by using the Run as administrator option.
+On Windows Vista, and later versions of the Windows operating system, to use the **ComputerName** parameter of `Invoke-Command` to run a command on the local computer, you must run PowerShell using the **Run as administrator** option.

 When you run commands on multiple computers, PowerShell connects to the computers in the order in which they appear in the list.
 However, the command output is displayed in the order that it's